 You also need to take into account that a small number of the positions may also split amongst 2 doctors undertaking a job-share arrangement (this is pretty rare but is possible).

-For the 2020 clinical year the approximate number of Intern posts in Australia are as follows:
+For the 2023 clinical year the approximate number of Intern posts in Australia is as follows:

 Table of Intern Post Numbers.

 |State / Territory||Number|